ACCESS-NRI/access-nri-intake-catalog/docs/contributing/docs.rst

 helpful guides can be found `here <https://docutils.sourceforge.io/docs/user/rst/quickref.html>`_ and `here <https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst>`_.

-Contributions to documentation should be submitted via pull requests to the :code:`access-nri-intake` `core repository <https://github.com/ACCESS-NRI/access-nri-intake-catalog>`_.
+Contributions to documentation should be submitted via pull requests to the access-nri-intake `core repository <https://github.com/ACCESS-NRI/access-nri-intake-catalog>`_.
 Follow the steps in the :ref:`code` section, replacing step 3 with the following::